1337deepesh/Arktos/README.md

-# Arktos: a tool for designing simple DNA polyhedra
+# Arktos: a simple tool for the design of polyhedral DNA nanostructures

 Copyright (C) 2023 Deepesh Nagarajan (1337deepesh@gmail.com)